postmanlabs/labs-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 ## Split a string into an array of components

-Returns the string split on the seporater specified in the second parameter and optionally limited by the third parameter.
-A regex can also be used instead of a string
+Returns the string split on the separator specified in the second parameter and optionally limited by the third parameter.
+A regex can also be used instead of a string.

 ### FQL